NishantBansal2003/go-continuous-fuzz/docs/USAGE.md

 4. **Corpus Persistence:**
    For each fuzz target, the fuzzing engine generates an input corpus.
 Depending on the `project.s3-bucket-name` setting, this corpus is saved to the specified AWS S3 bucket, ensuring that the test inputs are preserved and can be reused in future runs.

+5. **Coverage Reports:**
+   For each fuzz target, coverage reports are generated and uploaded to the configured AWS S3 bucket (`project.s3-bucket-name`).
+The bucket can be optionally configured for static website hosting to view reports via a browser.

 ## Running go-continuous-fuzz